 The beauty of a smoothie is how quick and simple they are to make.
 Just two main steps to this recipe:

-Chop all the fruit.
+If using fresh mango, chop all the fruit.
 Don't worry about it being all even in size as it's going to be blended anyway!

 I usually use the 'hedgehog' method to chop up my mango and this tutorial by BBC Good Food is helpful.

 You can of course use frozen mango chunks too (I always have them in the freezer!).